vcflib/bio-vcf/README.md

 };
 ```

-To get JSON, run with something like
+To get JSON, run with something like (combining
+with a filter)

 ```sh
   bio-vcf --template template/vcf2json.erb --filter 'r.info.maf[0]<0.01' < dbsnp.vcf